How to Stop Snoring? – Five Tested and Proven Tips

 Positional therapy encompasses all products that help you to sleep in a lateral or prone position.
 These are primarily anti-snore backpacks, positional sleep belts and bandages.
 A foam wedge or an air cushion is integrated in the rear part of these anti-snore backpacks and positional sleep belts, which renders it impossible to sleep comfortably in a supine position.
 For sleeping comfort it is important that the foam wedge’s contact area on the back is relatively small, so that you don’t sweat during sleep.
 Because wherever the foam material comes into direct contact with the skin or the pajama fabric, the air can barely circulate.

-As an alternative to anti-snore backpacks, anti-snoring position trainers or vests against snoring, you can also change the sleeping position with the help of a snoring pillow.
+As an alternative to anti-snore backpacks, anti-snoring position trainers or snoring vests, you can also change the sleeping position with the help of a snoring pillow.
 Such snoring pillows are elevated towards the middle, which makes it difficult to sleep comfortably there.
 Therefore the head automatically and unconsciously moves to one side or the other as you sleep, which is why you ultimately sleep on the side.

 Quick Explainer: How Sleeping on the Back Can Lead to Snoring